robforee/deploy-elkstack/README.md

 The VMs on this network expose 3 ports to the public network.
 22, 80 and 5601.

-Only the Jump-0 machine can accept SSH connections from the Internet.
+Only the jumpbox machine can accept SSH connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 68.183.115.88

 Machines within the network can only be accessed using ssh from the ansible docker container on Jump-0.